-As I have mention on more then a few occasions on this site, I studied TaeKwonDo when I was younger, then took a long break and then a few years ago got back into it and have been taking it ever since.
+As I have mentioned on more then a few occasions, I studied TaeKwonDo when I was younger, then took a long break and then a few years ago got back into it and have been taking it ever since.

 One of the events that are always being displayed in my school is a brochure or flyer talking about an upcoming TaeKwonDo tournament either in my area or if its larger one, then in the region.

 Now at this point in my life, I don’t see myself doing any tournaments but I do want to go see them not only to see how my school does in these tournaments but also maybe to learn something new about TaeKwonDo Sparring that I did not know before that maybe I could apply while sparring at the school.